Physical therapy education: Jordan

 In Jordan, a physiotherapist at diploma level can still practice.
 However, such diploma programmes are not offered any more.
 Practitioners at diploma level are encouraged to bridge their degree into B.Sc. in physiotherapy in order to get financial and professional benefits.
 Three universities are currently offering this degree: University of Jordan, Jordan University of Science and Technology and Hashemite University.
 B.Sc. in Physiotherapy programmes take four years that include clinical component.
 No internship is required from students to start practice upon graduation.
 Currently M.Sc. are available in Jordan University of Science and Technology, while PhD programmes in physiotherapy are not available.
 However, students can register in others medical master's degrees like 'anatomy',' physiology', and 'public health'.

 Kuwait

 In Kuwait, physical therapy B.Sc. degrees can be obtained after graduating from Kuwait University (four-year program).
 Students learn to assess patients and document their progress in their second year of study and start going on to hospitals to have their practical learning beginning at the start of their third year.
 After graduating further training in hospitals is available.
 There are no formal post-graduation programs.

 Turkey

-In Turkey, the Physiotherapy (BPT) education is provided by physiotherapy schools in universities (Hacettepe University, Dokuz Eylül University, Istanbul University, Marmara University, Istanbul Medipol University, Başkent University, Pamukkale University, Süleyman Demirel University, Bezmialem Foundation University, Acıbadem University, Trakya University, Yeni Yüzyıl University) after high school education.
+In Turkey, the Physiotherapy (BPT) education is provided by physiotherapy schools in universities (Hacettepe University, Gazi University, Dokuz Eylül University, Istanbul University, Marmara University, Istanbul Medipol University, Başkent University, Pamukkale University, Süleyman Demirel University, Bezmialem Foundation University, Acıbadem University, Trakya University, Yeni Yüzyıl University) after high school education.
 Education takes four years or five years with prep classes.
 M.Sc. and Ph.D. education is given by institutes of medical sciences.